Bus-17/Random-story/README.md

 # Random-story
-This is just a fork experiment
+This is just a branch & merge experiment.